Ingersoll, Ontario: Ingersoll Seniors Activity Centre

-Ingersoll Cheese Factory Museum and Sports Hall of Fame
+Ingersoll Cheese and Agricultural Museum and Sports Hall of Fame

 Ingersoll has the distinction of having been Oxford County's cheese capital from the mid-1800s to early 1900s, producing and packaging a good deal of the county's renowned cheddar.
 The museum showcases the town's unique history.
-The Sports Hall of Fame showcases the town's athletic history.
-"Path of the Giants" – a 20-foot (6 m) "fully round" wood carved scene by the late Wilson Johnston, depicting the pioneer trek of his ancestors, the "Dunkards" from Lancaster, Pennsylvania to Cambridge, Ontario in the 1700s.
+It opened in 1977, consisting of a re-creation of a 19th century cheese factory.
+Buildings that are part of the museum include: a working blacksmith shop, two barns, a bread oven and a schoolhouse portraying two different time periods of one room schools.
 The agricultural barns were built from lumber and timbers taken from barns found in Oxford County.

-Reg Knox was the construction manager for this project.
 It required the barn board and beams to be reclaimed from three existing barn buildings in the area.
-The buildings were disassembled by Reg and his crew and materials transported to the site where these building now stand.
+The buildings were disassembled and materials transported to the site where these building now stand.
 Construction was done by hand like the original process.
 No power tools were used in the construction of these buildings.
-Reg worked from a single photograph of the original Old Ingersoll Cheese Factory.
+Workers worked from a single photograph of the original Old Ingersoll Cheese Factory.
 The buildings were completed within 3 months by a crew of approximately 6 people from the Ingersoll area.

+The Sports Hall of Fame showcases the town's athletic history.

+"Path of the Giants" – a 20-foot (6 m) "fully round" wood carved scene by the late Wilson Johnston, depicting the pioneer trek of his ancestors, the "Dunkards" from Lancaster, Pennsylvania to Cambridge, Ontario in the 1700s.